enso-org/enso/app/gui/docs/CONTRIBUTING.md

     is in your `PATH`.

 - **Integration Tests** The integration tests are gathered in `integration-test` crate.
-These tests require a current version of Chrome installed, and the running Engine backend.
-They may have side effects (e.g. new Enso projects in your workspace).
-The `node ./run integration-test` command will spawn required Engine process and then run all integration tests.
+One test suite can be run with command
+  `node ./run integration-test -- --test <suite-name>`, which spawn required Engine process and then set up the test server on localhost:8000 - open the page in Chrome browser to see the tests running.
+The `<suite-name>` is a name of the file in `integration-test/tests` directory without extension, for example `graph_editor`.
+The integration tests may have some side effects, e.g. leave new Enso projects in your workspace.

+  - Note: in the future there will be possibility to run all tests suite headlessly.

 - **Linting** Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.